hellofresh/kangal/README.md

 loadtest-dunking-hedgehog   Active   3s
 ```

-And to check if the Pods started correctly, use:
+And you can check if the Pods started correctly using:

 ```
 $ kubectl get pods --namespace=loadtest-dunking-hedgehog